-Yes, the library provides a wide array of digital materials.
+Yes, the library began offering contact-free pickup of most library materials on May 18th and we will continue to offer that service until we reopen to the public.
+In addition, the library provides a wide array of digital materials.
 You can access ebooks, audiobooks and magazines, watch movies, TV shows, instructional videos and concerts, or check out a multitude of online resources.

 Is there any way I can ask the library a question during this Coronavirus shutdown?

 Yes.
-Librarians are monitoring emails sent to our reference desk at email@example.com as well as our online chat service Mondays through Thursdays from 9 am to 9 pm and Fridays from 9 am to 5 pm.
+Librarians are monitoring emails sent to our reference desk at firstname.lastname@example.org as well as our online chat service Mondays through Thursdays from 9 am to 9 pm, Fridays and Saturdays from 9 am to 5 pm and Sundays from 1-5.
 You can use our chat service by clicking the "Ask Us" tab on any page of our website or our catalog.
 You can also send us a text to 978-315-6123 or use any of the contact forms/addresses on our Contact Us page to send us a question.

 I have items out that are due.
 What do I do?